Each year thousands of visitors enjoy Stan Hywet's artfully landscaped gardens and grounds.

 THE GRAPE ARBOR

-The Grape Arbor will be restored in spring 2014 because its original vertical hollow masonry piers are exhibiting signs of “calcification” — a condition that causes the masonry pier to curl or the top to bend.
-The piers and wooden trellis (rebuilt twice before) connecting the piers are being restored and rebuilt.
-To protect the grape vines, which are original, the horticulture team has pruned them and removed the vines from the trellis, leaning them away from the structure and staking them for support.
-Once the restoration has been completed, the supports will be removed and any new growth will be woven through the new trellis.
+The Grape Arbor was restored in 2014 because its original vertical hollow masonry piers had “calcification” — a condition that causes the masonry pier to curl or the top to bend.
+The piers and wooden trellis (rebuilt twice before) connecting the piers were restored and rebuilt.

 THE GREAT GARDEN